How To... - DIY Finishing - Finishing Techniques

 photo source: blog.costacrociera.it

-Finishing materials have higher viscosity at low temperaturetherefore more solvent (water or organic thinner) will be needed to reach the required viscosity of application.
-More solvent means a smaller body (less solid substance) and therefore a lower film quality.
+Finishing materials have a higher viscosity at low temperatures so more solvent (water or organic thinner) will be needed to reach an acceptable viscosity for application.
+More solvent means less solids remaining on the surface of the wood (solid body) and automatically lower film quality.
 More coats will be needed to achieve the desired quality, which will increase the price of the workmanship and therefore the production cost.
-In addition, for solvent-based products, the emission of volatile organic compounds (VOCs) will be higher.
+In addition, for solvent-based products, emission of volatile organic compounds (VOC) will be higher.

 wood finishing in winter